jesseward/plex-lastfm-scrobbler/README.md

 A few points

+  - plex-lastfm-scrobbler is an out of process tool.
+Meaning it is not a Plex Media Server plug-in.
+This tool runs separately of your Plex Media Server.
+  - Must be run on the Plex Media Server
   - Uses python standard library.
 Python is the only requirement to run this application
-  - Must be run on the Plex Media Server
   - Parses Plex Media Server logs for the 'got played' string in the log file.
   - Does not differentiate between clients.
 Meaning all media played, will be scrobbled while the script is running.
   - Your plex-media-server logs must be set at DEBUG level (not VERBOSE)